 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet, hijacked webcam and microphone.|

-There are many other RATs that cyber criminals use with malicious intent.
-Some examples are FlawedAmmyy, Orcus and Rescoms.
-In most cases people who are tricked into installing these programs encounter more or less serious problems.
-In order to avoid any of the possible problems that could be caused with the installed RAT it is strongly recommended to take certain precautions.
+RATs are often used by cyber criminals with malicious intent.
+Some other examples are FlawedAmmyy, Orcus, and Rescoms.
+In most cases, people are tricked into installing these programs and then encounter serious problems.

 How did DarkComet infiltrate my computer?

 Do not open files (attachments) or click links that are included in irrelevant emails, especially if they are received from unknown, suspicious addresses.
 Download software and files from official websites and use direct download links.
 Various third party downloaders, installers and other such tools should not be trusted or used.
 Update installed programs with implemented functions or tools provided by official developers.
 The same applies to activation of paid software.
 It is illegal to bypass payment for licensed software using 'cracking' tools.
 Keep your computer safe by regularly scanning it with reputable anti-virus or anti-virus software and keep it up-to-date.
 If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.